 Why would a company be concerned with internationalization?
-The obvious reason is to access markets beyond English speakers.
-As it stands, 75% of the web no habla inglès.
+The obvious reason is to access markets beyond the English-speaking world.
+As it stands, that’s 75% of the web.
 For Automattic, the company behind WordPress.com, internationalization is part of a larger mandate to be more diverse, inclusive, and accessible.
 Automattic adopts “the Open Source ethos of building products people can use and enjoy regardless of language differences or disability status.”

 However, it’s not as simple as running everything through Google Translate.
 To quote W3C again, “internationalization occurs as a fundamental step in the design and development process, rather than as an afterthought that can often involve awkward and expensive re-engineering.”

-I found out that applies to copywriting too.
+That applies to copywriting too.
 Internationalization should be part of the initial writing exercise or you’ll end up having to rewrite your original copy down the line.
-When I write fresh content, my main focus is creating compelling copy that achieves my goals in English first.
+When I write fresh content, my first focus is creating compelling copy that achieves my goals in English first.

 How to Write Translatable Copy